EGI-Federation/documentation/content/en/internal/configuration-database/adding-service-endpoint/_index.md

 include the endpoint URL information in order to be contacted by the corresponding service-specific nagios probe.

-**Important: currently these steps are required only for the sites under certification.
-For sites in production, EGI Service Monitoring is retrieving this information from a Top BDII**

 The information needed for service type are:

 - **CREAM-CE**: the queue URL where the ops VO is enabled.
 This is the value of